mascaldotfr/CoRT/README.md

-# Champion of Regnum trainer
+# Champions of Regnum trainer

 Since the famous regnumsentinel trainer is dead, all is left is operating systems locked trainers, or the updated Inquisition trainer from the german